BlueHephaestus/discord-bot-tools-and-experiments/README.md

 **Arguments:**

-msg: Discord.py Message object
+* **msg**: Discord.py Message object

 **Returns:**

-Gets a string formatted like
+Gets a string formatted like date-author-content

-    date-author-content
-This should only be used when looking at one channel,
-    since it doesn't include any server, channel, or even private message specifiers as for the location or origin of each message
+This should only be used when looking at one channel, since it doesn't include any server, channel, or even private message specifiers as for the location or origin of each message

 ### get_global_msg_str(msg):

 **Arguments:**

-msg: Discord.py Message object
+* **msg**: Discord.py Message object

 **Returns:**

 Gets a string formatted like

-    server(will not be included if private message)-channel(or private message if not a channel)-date-author-content This can be used when looking at any channel, since it includes specifiers as for the location or origin of each message
+server(will not be included if private message)-channel(or private message if not a channel)-date-author-content

+This can be used when looking at any channel, since it includes specifiers as for the location or origin of each message

 ### recursive_get_paths(directory):

 **Arguments:**

-directory : directory to recursively traverse.
+* **directory**: directory to recursively traverse.
 Should be a string.

 **Returns:**

 A list of filepaths, e.g.:

 "/home/darkelement/test.txt"

 ### ensure_necessary_log_dirs(client):

+**Arguments:**

+* **client**: A discord.py Client Object

+**Returns:**

 Given a discord.py Client object, ensures that all directories are created for logging from any private message, channel, server, and so on.

 Will format as:

 ```
 <user>/
     servers/